-BOG Regulation 3.007(5)(c) requires that the DA shall prepare and submit a revised data file within the time period specified by the SUS DA, in the event of a rejection of a data file.
-Resubmissions are typically an iterative process between the BOG, the DA and the data owners to correct data errors identified by the SUDS edit process.
+When the BOG rejects a data submission, BOG Regulation 3.007(5)(c) requires that the DA shall prepare and submit a revised data file within the time period specified by the SUS DA.
+Resubmissions are typically an iterative process between the BOG, the DA and the data owners to correct data errors or anomalies identified by the SUDS edit process.
 Resubmissions may also be necessary in the event the university finds errors in its reporting system or the BOG does not agree with the comments on errors identified in the SUDS review process.

-We reviewed the DA's data resubmissions to the BOG to ensure these resubmissions were both necessary, authorized, and were not indicative of any inherent problems in the submission process.
+We reviewed the DA's data resubmissions to the BOG to ensure these resubmissions were necessary, authorized, and were not indicative of any inherent problems in the submission process.
 The DA provided all resubmissions for the past year and we evaluated all resubmissions that pertained to the PBF metrics through the SUDS system.

-Based on the results of our review, resubmissions initiated by the BOG were limited to the IRD and the OB Supplemental Data Form II.
-The IRD Annual 2014-2015 was resubmitted twice due to minor differences.
-Resubmissions were both within one day of the request.
-The OB Data Forms had minor differences between the summary for student services and was resubmitted seven days after the request.
+Based on the results of our review, resubmissions initiated by the BOG were limited to the 2015-2016 HTD file due to the omission of personal hardships credit hours.
+The two SIF files for summer and fall 2016 were resubmitted due to OIPR's detection of minor differences in student classification for online students.
+Resubmissions were performed within a reasonable time after the request.
 The need for the resubmissions at the university did not appear to be a systematic problem and generally consisted of individual data changes that would have no impact on the PBF metrics.